 The actuator connector has two wires: one red and one black; they are both insulated from each other by an insulator sleeve.
 You will have to cut this off in order to test the continuity between these two wires at a later time.

-Also, it’s best if you can find someone who owns an ohm meter or multimeter (an electronic tester) so that they can make sure that there aren’t any breaks in your electrical circuit which could be causing your problem.
+Also, it’s best if you can find someone who owns an ohm meter or multimeter (an electronic tester) so that they can make sure that there aren’t any breaks in your electrical circuit that could be causing your problem.

 8. Place Everything Back in Its Original Position